TalitaJames/memory-number-game/README.md

 Created by Talita James on the 26/05/2022
 Last updated 26/05/2022

-_a silly little python game that tests your number recolation both forward and backwards_
+_a silly little python game that tests your number recollection both forward and backwards_

 ## Installation